7 insurance policies you don’t need

 Try this alternative: For those prices, credit card insurance might just send you further into debt.
 You’d be better off paying your own monthly minimum instead of forking over cash to a relatively thankless insurance carrier.

 Average monthly cost: $2.50 to $6.25

 There’s some perceived merit behind buying a life insurance policy for a child.
-First off, it can act as an early savings vehicle that the borrower (in this case, your son(s) or daughter(s)) can tap into later in life.
+First off, it can act as an early savings vehicle the borrower (in this case, your son(s) or daughter(s)) can tap into later in life.
 A life insurance policy keeps them covered in the event they develop a health condition, for example, that might make it troublesome to qualify for future coverage.
-And as difficult as it is to consider, a life insurance payout can also help families pay for funeral expenses in the untimely death of a child.
+And as difficult as it is to consider, a life insurance payout can also help families cover funeral expenses in the untimely death of a child.

 And if life insurance for your son or daughter seems like a good idea to save for their college tuition, taking out a policy may never yield enough dividends to truly make it a good investment.

 Try this alternative: Your best bet?
 A tried-and-true 529 college savings plan.
 Just keep in mind that you’ll need to watch out for fees and other withdrawal regulations that could reduce your tax-free earnings.

 Average cost: approx. $100 to $550 per wedding

 ‘Til death do you part — or, until the wedding is called off for one of countless reasons.
 Considering the average cost of swapping vows these days ($35,329, on average, according to The Knot), you’d think a wedding insurance policy would be the first thing you’d splurge for before any gowns, tuxedos, rings, venues or caterers even enter the picture.